 The world of indirect sales is booming, and there's probably never been a better time for a vendor to look towards the indirect sales model.
-Embracing an indirect sales model allows for a business to grow itself more quickly, spend less on marketing and sales, and dedicate itself to continually improving its core products and services.
+Embracing an indirect sales model allows for a business to grow more quickly, spend less on marketing and sales, and dedicate itself to continually improving core products and services.

-The issue here, of course, is that the current growth in indirect-sales businesses is creating even more competition for partners.
+The issue here, of course, is that the current growth in indirect sales businesses is creating even more competition for partners.
 From the point of view of a local sales operation, it's very much a "buyer's market."
 There are far more solutions and products in almost every field than they could ever embrace.

 Therefore, it's critical to build and maintain great partner relationships throughout the entire vendor growth process.
-A vendor which caters to the needs of its partners, and builds a reputation for doing so, is one which will have a far easier time meeting their growth and sales goals year after year.
+A vendor which caters to the needs of their partners, and builds a reputation for doing so, is one which will have a far easier time meeting their growth and sales goals year after year.

 Best Practices for Building Great Partner Relationships

 1 - Understand that percentages aren't everything.

 Primary selling points that used to get vendors onboard was pure dollars-and-cents.
 How much money would they make per sale?
 While this is still an important factor, to be sure, it's no longer the end-all-be-all of vendor partnerships.

 Now that technology has greatly increased the potential for vendors to aid their partners and help garner more sales, it's at least as important to be easy to do business with.

 A vendor which can truthfully say they make life easier for their sales partners, and seek to lower the costs of doing business, is one which will attract a lot of attention.
 But it's important to understand that simply having the support systems in place does not guarantee a successful partners.

 Best Practice: Start by defining your ideal partner profile and then work to deliver the tools and content they need to be successful.